MichiganCOG/MINT/README.md

 ### Notes
 - Still compiling results for Samples and Groups variations for VGG16.
 Slightly delayed but we are moving ahead with ResNet56 setup for CIFAR-10.
+- The results from Group and sample variations seems to not follow any particular trend.
+Could this be because of the extra upper limit / layer being imposed?
+- Moving to MLP with upper limit / layer to observe behaviour more quickly.